Gugulethu-Nyoni/semantq/README.md

 For a detailed syntax guide, check out the [Semantq Syntax Guide](docs/Semantq-Syntax.md).

+For Semantq CLI commands see this guide: [Semantq CLI Guide](docs/Semantq-cli.md).

 Your app will be available in the browser at http://localhost:5173 (or the default port).